 - 1/2 cup organic turmeric powder (make sure it’s organic so it contains lots of curcumin and is free of pesticides)

-- 1 cup filtered water
+- 1 cup of filtered water

-- 1/4 cup organic, cold pressed coconut oil
+- 1/4 cup organic, cold-pressed coconut oil

-Mix the ingredients together in a saucepan and set it on medium/low heat for 5-10 minutes, until it forms a paste.
-Let the mixture cool, then place it in a jar and store it in the fridge for no more than two weeks.
+Mix the ingredients together in a saucepan.
+And set it on medium/low heat for 5-10 minutes, until it forms a paste.
+Let the mixture cool.
+Then place it in a jar and store it in the fridge for no more than two weeks.

-You can add the Golden Paste directly to your dog’s meals by mixing it with some water or kefir.
+You can add the Golden Paste to your dog’s meals by mixing it with some water or kefir.
 Most dogs don’t mind the taste at all!

 - Medium dogs can start with 1/2 teaspoon per day